-Curan ® Gel Intermittent Catheters are available to suit everyone's needs and benefit from hydrogel coating for a mess free and painless catheter experience.
+Curan ® Gel Intermittent Catheters are available to suit everyone's needs and benefit from hydrogel coating for a mess free and comfortable insertion.

 Curan Lady is an intermittent catheter with a discreet compact design which fits into your life perfectly.
 The catheter has been designed specifically for female anatomy, and can easily fit in to your pocket or handbag.

 The Curan Lady catheter is easy to use as:

 - It comes with an easy grip and twist lid making it easy to open, even with limited dexterity.

 - It has a gel compartment which provides a smooth, mess free coating.

 - Curan Lady features smooth polished eyelets which, together with the smooth gel coating, help make insertion and removal free from irritation.